-Let's now consider again, as in the first part of the post, here, the example of a collection of objects, such that each object behaves approximately as though its mass is concentrated at a single point, the objects are moving slowly compared to the speed of light, and the forces between the objects arise from their potential energy , which depends on their positions but not on their motions.
-We'll continue to assume that their motions are governed by Newton's laws, and thus by de Maupertuis's principle of stationary action, which I explained in the first part of the post, here, and we'll now assume that the objects are microscopic and their number is very large, so they could be atoms in solids, liquids, gases, or living things.
-We'll use the same notation as in the first part of the post, here.
+Let's now consider again, as in the previous post, here, the example of a collection of objects, such that each object behaves approximately as though its mass is concentrated at a single point, the objects are moving slowly compared to the speed of light, and the forces between the objects arise from their potential energy , which depends on their positions but not on their motions.
+We'll continue to assume that their motions are governed by Newton's laws, and thus by de Maupertuis's principle of stationary action, which I explained in the previous post, here, and we'll now assume that the objects are microscopic and their number is very large, so they could be atoms in solids, liquids, gases, or living things.
+We'll use the same notation as in the previous post, here.

-By adding up Newton's second law of motion for the objects, which we obtained from de Maupertuis's principle in the first part of the post, here, we find:
+By adding up Newton's second law of motion for the objects, which we obtained from de Maupertuis's principle in the previous post, here, we find:

 for all the relevant values 1, 2, and 3 of .
 Combining this result with the formula we obtained above by adding up Newton's law of motion for the objects, we find:

 The expression represents the velocity of the 'th object, and the product of an object's mass and its velocity is called its momentum.
 I shall let represent the collection of data that gives the momenta of all the objects at each moment in time, so that for all , , and times .
 The above result can then be written: